Cleg83/Resurrect-The-Bedlam-Six-/README.md

 ![Late fade in](documents/readme-images/quote-late-fade.png)

-Fewer quotes display on narrower screens, 3 quotes display on most mobiles and only 2 on the narrowest:
+Fewer quotes display on narrower screens, 3 quotes display on most tablets and 2 on most mobiles:

 ![Screen with 3 quotes](documents/readme-images/3quotes.png)